ltrujello/ltrujello.github.io/docs/category_theory/Categories, Functors and Natural Transformations./Motivation for Category Theory.md

 of a monoid is one of the most underrated yet powerful concepts of mathematics, and for some reason it's usually ignored in algebra courses.
 It's an innate, fundamental *human* concept, a consequence of our physical reality.
-How many years have our ancestors been saying: ``Let's stack stuff together and see what happens!'' *Stacking three things in two different ways is the same.
+How many years have our ancestors been saying: "Let's stack stuff together and see what happens!" *Stacking three things in two different ways is the same.
 Stacking nothing is an "identity"*.
 Thus what we see is that groups, topological spaces and vector spaces are all similar in that (1) we have morphisms of interest and (2) the morphisms behave like a monoid.
 This notion